satyavanu/p1-group/README.md

 This repo contains the frontend assignment for applicants.
 We would like to use this assignment to get some insight into your process of thought.
 You don't have worry, you can not fail this assignment as it's not a test.
 We like to use this assignment as a starting point for the interview conversation 🙂

-It consists of two parts: **Frontend** & **API**, you will be working only in the Frontend, but will utilize the API for fetching data.
+The repository contains two projects: **Frontend** & **API**, you will be working only in the Frontend, but will utilize the API for fetching data.

 ## Assignment